Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 \subsection{Doped CaCuO$_2$}

-Here, we present the results of our calculation for the doped CaCuO$_2$ in the following order: \\ (1) $\delta$ dependence of SC properties; especially, $\bar{P}^\infty_{d}$ and the $d$-wave SC order parameter $F^\infty_{\rm SC}$.
+Here, we present the results of our calculation for the doped CaCuO$_2$ in the following order: \\ (1) $\delta$ dependence of SC properties; in particular, $\bar{P}^\infty_{d}$ and the $d$-wave SC order parameter $F^\infty_{\rm SC}$.
 (See the definitions in Sec.~\ref{sec:quantities}.) \\ (2) Competition between the SC state and other competing states including stripe states.